TrimVis/butlarr/README.md

 ### Queue

-For sonarr and radarr there is native support to display the queue and it's download progress.
+For Sonarr and Radarr, there is native support to display the queue and its download progress.
-To use it you can use the `queue` subcommand.
+To use it, you can use the `queue` subcommand.

-E.g. if you configured sonarr on the `series` command, use:
+E.g., if you configured Sonarr on the `series` command, use:

 ```bash
 /series queue